 The Diploma in Therapeutic Counselling (Level 4) Programme is designed to lead to an employed or voluntary role in a counselling agency in both health care and non-medical settings.
 Learners with sufficient experience can also begin working as independent practitioners in private practice.

 Completion of level 2 and 3 Counselling and interview.

 On the practical side you will be: - Required to attend supervision. - Start to work with real clients and will need to secure a placement in an outside agency.
 Over the 2 years of the course you need to have completed a minimum of 100 voluntary counselling hours. - Required to undertake 40 hours of personal therapy each year.
-It is essential that you become a student member of the British Association of Counselling and Psychotherapists (BACP).
+It will be essential that you become a student member of the British Association of Counselling and Psychotherapists (BACP).
 You can find the details of membership on the BACP website

 Aims of the course

-This two year part-time qualification aims to give learners the knowledge skills and competencies to work as a therapeutic counsellor in an agency context.
+This two-year part-time qualification aims to give learners the knowledge skills and competencies to work as a therapeutic counsellor in an agency context.

 Successful candidates may progress onto: - Level 5 Diploma in Psychotherapeutic Counselling - Level 5 Diploma in Cognitive Behavioural Therapeutic Skills & Theory - Level 6 Certificate in Therapeutic Counselling Supervision - Open University Foundation Degree in Counselling

 On successful completion of this qualification you will have the skills and knowledge needed to advance into employed or voluntary roles within both health care and non-medical agencies.